Unity-Technologies/ml-agents/docs/Unity-Inference-Engine.md

   [industry-standard open format](https://onnx.ai/about.html) produced by the [tf2onnx package](https://github.com/onnx/tensorflow-onnx).

-Export to ONNX is currently considered beta.
-To enable it, make sure `tf2onnx>=1.5.5` is installed in pip. tf2onnx does not currently support tensorflow 2.0.0 or later, or earlier than 1.12.0.
+Export to ONNX is used if using PyTorch (the default).
+To enable it while using TensorFlow, make sure `tf2onnx>=1.5.5` is installed in pip. tf2onnx does not currently support tensorflow 2.0.0 or later, or earlier than 1.12.0.

 ## Using the Unity Inference Engine